Our2020View/Our2020View.github.io/heaterbypass.md

 <img src="/assets/Trumadiagramweb.jpg"/>

-This was an easy mod to make, but likely will be in the All-Star category because of its usefulness.
+This was an easy mod to make, and likely will earn a spot in the All-Star category because of its usefulness.

 [Back to Our 24J Modifications](/ourmods/)